 Saving Sourdough Discard Tips:

 - Start a discard collection jar in the fridge that you add excess unused starter to.

 - Date your discard with blue painter’s paint to keep track of when it was added to

 - Use the discard within 3-4 weeks

-If the idea of having an emergency supply of sourdough discard or discard for recipes is appealing, then saving it is a good idea.
+If the idea of having an emergency supply of sourdough discard or discard for recipes is appealing, then learning how to store sourdough discard it is a good idea.
 But if that idea overwhelms you, you can discard it or compost it, just make sure to keep a remainder going for your next batch.

 Or maybe you wonder why you should save it?
-I’ll cover that in part 3 coming soon!
+I cover more of that in this post: Why keep sourdough discard?